teambit/docs/docs/getting-started/document.md

 ```

 ### Add a custom section (component)
-Let's say we  want to add a 'guidelines' section to explain how our button should be used UX-wise.
-In this example we'll create our own section using UI components provided by Bit in order will help us maintain a look and feel that is consistent with the rest of the documentation template and the workspace UI.
+Let's say we  want to add a 'guidelines' section to explain how our button should be used for an optimized user experience.
+In this example we'll create our own section using UI components provided by Bit.
+These components will help us maintain a look and feel that is consistent with the rest of the documentation template and the workspace UI.

 We'll start by installing the necessary components (or clone the ['getting started' repository](https://github.com/teambit/getting-started-harmony) to skip this step)